kristosh/MaTHiSiS-platform/README.md

 ## About the platform.

-The testbed platform used in our study is a serious game called ``Learnin' platform'' developed specifically for the purposes of this research from Maastricht University.
-The original ``Learnin' platform'' is available on Github\footnote{https://github.com/kristosh/Mathisis-platform}.
+The testbed platform used in our study is a serious game called Learnin platform developed specifically for the purposes of this research from Maastricht University.
-The platform consists of two major functionalities: 1.
-The teacher account functionality, with which tutor has the ability to add new subjects and questions of varying types, levels of difficulty and  also tune maximum available time for the answer to be given by the student, 2.
+The platform consists of two major functionalities:
+* The teacher account functionality, with which tutor has the ability to add new subjects and questions of varying types, levels of difficulty and  also tune maximum available time for the answer to be given by the student,
-The student account functionality which performs the learning sessions of ``Learnin' platform''.
+* The student account functionality which performs the learning sessions of Learnin platform.
-The learner entering with student credentials can choose between 4 different default subjects (``Math'', ``Sports'', ``Geography'', ``History'').
+The learner entering with student credentials can choose between 4 different default subjects (Math, Sports, Geography, History).
 For the purpose of data acquisition, every time the learner is playing a specific subject, the level of difficulty is changing randomly.
 The levels of difficulty are in total 9 (from 1-9).
 Throughout the learning session, the learner is informed about the current level, the current